Petals (composition)

-Petals is a piece of spectral music composed by Kaija Saariaho for cello and live electronics.
+Petals is a 1988 piece of spectral music composed by Kaija Saariaho for cello and live electronics.
 It is one of the works studied in the Edexcel syllabus for the A-Level in Music.
 It has been recorded both by its dedicatee, Anssi Karttunen, on the Finlandia label and by the cellist Wilhelmina Smith on the Ondine label.

 Background

 In 1982, Saariaho started studying at the Institute de Recherche et Coordination Acoustique/Musical in Paris.
 She focused her interests on computer-based sound spectrum analysis, electronic music, music combining live performance and electronics and the use of computers in the actual composition of music.
 Petals was written in 1988 over the course of a few days.
 It was performed for the first time in Bremen, by the Finnish cellist Anssi Karttunen.

 Petals mixes live and electronically processed sounds.
 The piece plays around with the contrasts between instrumental and electronic/recorded sound and with the expansion of the natural sounds made by conventional instruments so that they can sound like electronics.
-Petals is deeply inspired by one of her other pieces, Nymphea (Jardin Secret III) (1987), a piece written for string quartet and electronics.
+Petals is deeply inspired by one of her other pieces, Nymphea (Jardin Secret III) (1987) for string quartet and electronics.
 The name of the piece was derived from this relationship.

 Instrumentation and technique

 Petals can be performed as a solo for cello uniquely, or with electronic amplification and signal processing.
-By composing two opposite modes of expression in this piece, Saariaho wants to force the interpreter to stretch his/her sensibility.
+By composing two opposite modes of expression in this piece, Saariaho wants to force the interpreter to stretch their sensibility.
 The cello writing in this piece uses a variety of different instrumental techniques: